Stars of CCTV: Critical reception

-Overall Stars of CCTV received positive reviews and on aggregate website Metacritic the album attained a score of 74 out of 100 based on 22 professional reviews.
+Stars of CCTV received positive reviews from critics.
+Review aggregating website Metacritic reports a normalized score of 74 out of 100 based on 22 professional reviews, indicating "generally favourable reviews".

 The NME described the album as "the album of the year" and gave the album 9/10 in a very positive review.

 Dave Simpson of The Guardian gave the album three stars out of five, writing that "Hard-Fi's edge over more derivative rivals lies in a formula that delivers old Specials and Clash reggae vibes with the big-tune ratio of a boy band".
 He however deemed some of the later tracks on the album "filler".

 In a 3.5/5 star review for AllMusic, MacKenzie Wilson wrote that "They sound like a garage band while delving into the monotony of everyday suburban life, referring to their small town upbringing.
 Thus a raw kind of work ethic gradually emerges on Stars of CCTV.
 Their formula of snappy choruses and tight guitar hooks, particularly on "Middle Eastern Holiday" and "Gotta Reason," captures Hard-Fi's youthful presentation".